dmjio/miso/README.md

 > For new Haskell users we recommend using [GHCup](https://www.haskell.org/ghcup/) to acquire the [WASM](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/wasm.html) and [JS](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/javascript.html) backends.

 ## WASM

+> [!NOTE]
+> The Haskell `miso` team currently recommends using the WASM backend as the default backend for compilation.

 Using [GHCup](https://www.haskell.org/ghcup/) you should be able to acquire the `GHC` `WASM` compiler.